Medical conditions are more common among individuals who have resolved a substance use problem

 The authors also found that individuals who primarily used classes of drugs commonly associated with injection, such as opiates or stimulants, had higher rates of diseases known to be transmitted by sharing needles, including hepatitis C and HIV.

-Participants primarily using stimulants like amphetamines also had significantly higher rates of sexually transmitted infections than those primarily using alcohol, which supports previous findings reporting higher incidence of sexually transmitted infections among individuals who use stimulants (particularly methamphetamine) who are thought to engage in greater and/or more risky sexual activity than individuals who do not use stimulants.
-Surprisingly, individuals endorsing cannabis as their primary substance were not significantly different in terms of rates of alcohol-related liver disease compared with those endorsing alcohol as their primary substance.
+Participants primarily using stimulants like amphetamines also had higher rates of sexually transmitted infections than those for whom alcohol was primary, which supports previous findings reporting higher incidence of sexually transmitted infections among individuals who use stimulants (particularly methamphetamine) who are believed to engage in greater and/or more risky sexual activity than individuals who don’t use stimulants.
+Surprisingly, those for whom cannabis was primary were not different in terms of rates of alcohol-related liver disease compared with those for whom alcohol was primary.

 Finally, as the authors predicted, quality of life was lower among those with physical disease histories relative to those without.

 WHAT ARE THE IMPLICATIONS OF THE STUDY FINDINGS?

 In combination with other epidemiological and clinical findings regarding the harmful impact of alcohol and other drug use on health, this study suggests the need for earlier and more assertive intervention to help reduce medical disease burden, and underscores the need for better integration of medical and substance use disorder services.